model-checking/kani/docs/src/rust-feature-support.md

 Reading uninitialized memory is
 [considered undefined behavior](https://doc.rust-lang.org/reference/behavior-considered-undefined.html#behavior-considered-undefined) in Rust.
-At the moment, Kani cannot detect if memory is uninitialized, but in practice this is mitigated by the fact that all memory is initialized with nondet. values.
+At the moment, Kani cannot detect if memory is uninitialized, but in practice this is mitigated by the fact that all memory is initialized with nondeterministic values.
 Therefore, any code that depends on uninitialized data will exhibit nondeterministic behavior.
 See [this issue](https://github.com/model-checking/kani/issues/920) for more details.